Iamsantoshpoudel/PoudelX/README.md

 </h1>

 <h3>
 This is a modern real-time chat application built using Vite + React for a fast and optimized frontend.
-The app leverages Firebase for authentication and real-time database functionality, Lobeable for managing WebSocket connections efficiently, shadcn/ui for a sleek and responsive UI, and Vercel for seamless deployment and hosting.
+The app leverages Firebase for authentication and real-time database functionality, shadcn/ui for a sleek and responsive UI, and Vercel for seamless deployment and hosting.
 </h3>

 Key Features
 ✅ Fast & Optimized – Powered by Vite for instant loading and HMR (Hot Module Replacement). <br>
 ✅ Real-Time Messaging – Uses Firebase Firestore for instant message syncing across users.<br>
 ✅ Authentication – Firebase Authentication with Google, email/password, or anonymous login.<br>
-✅ Scalable WebSockets – Lobeable ensures efficient, low-latency communication.<br>
 ✅ Beautiful UI – Uses shadcn/ui for modern, accessible, and customizable components.<br>
 ✅ Dark Mode Support – Fully responsive with automatic dark mode detection.<br>
 ✅ Deployed on Vercel – Lightning-fast and globally available hosting with automatic CI/CD.